drozhevskii/ChatGPT_Twitch_Bot/README.md

 chat_log = prompt
 ```

 Create the start and end sequences to keep a chat record.
 ```
-start_sequence = "\nChatGPT"
+start_sequence = "\nChatGPT:"
 restart_sequence = "\nChat: "
 ```